Platform-OS/pos-cli/README.md

 #### GraphQL Browser

-To explore your instance database using graphql open [http://localhost:3333/gui/graphql](http://localhost:3333/gui/graphql) in your web browser.
+To explore your instance database using GraphQL open [http://localhost:3333/gui/graphql](http://localhost:3333/gui/graphql) in your web browser.

 In the right sidebar there is a schema documentation should you need it.